pnpm/pnpm/README.md

 > If you experience issues similar to the ones described in [#594](https://github.com/pnpm/pnpm/issues/594), use this option to disable locking.
 > In the meanwhile, we'll try to find a solution that will make locking work for everyone.

+#### independent-leaves

+* Default: **false**
+* Type: **Boolean**

+If true, symlinks leaf dependencies directly from the global store.
+Leaf dependencies are packages that have no dependencies of their own.
+Setting this config to `true` might break some packages that rely on location but gives an average of **8% installation speed improvement**.

 ## Benchmark

 pnpm is faster than npm and yarn.
 See [this](https://github.com/zkochan/node-package-manager-benchmark)